COVID-Friendly Winter Date Ideas That'll Warm Your Heart & Body

-Dating during COVID-19 is weird and hard in the best of times — by which I mean, in the spring, summer, and fall, when the world might be hanging on a razor's edge, but at least the weather is somewhat nice.
+Dating during COVID-19 is weird and hard in the best of times — by which I mean, in the spring, summer, and autumn, when the world might be hanging on a razor's edge, but at least the weather is somewhat nice.
 Dating during COVID-19 in the winter?
 Ugh.
-Who really wants to eat cold fries and make witty conversation while looking like Bernie Sanders at the inauguration?
+Who really wants to eat cold chips and make witty conversation while looking like Bernie Sanders at the US inauguration?

 Still, since December, the microscopic section of my brain that skews toward optimism kept screaming that despite the odds, 2021 could be my year when it came to dating.
 I just had to be smart, safe, and willing to think a little outside the box to come up with solid winter date ideas.